pcav/faunalia-website/nat_course.rst

 The program will be focused on practical applications of GIS for naturalists; you are encouraged to bring your own data to analyse real cases.
 Topics will include:

 * how to start: installation, configuration, customization
-* get the data: raster, vectors, web services, catalogs
+* get the data: handling the many formats; raster, vectors, web services, catalogs
 * dealing with projections: how to fit your data in
 * working in the field: the options
 * working with GPS
-* georeferencing and displaying photos
+* georeferencing and displaying images and photos
 * ecology and nature plugins: a wealth of resources
 * analysing data: raster, vector, tables
 * home ranges and movements